 Is Your WordPress Database Secure?

-1-click installers are included with most hosting accounts, and they seem like an easy way to get up and running.
-The problem is that each installation will have the same database name, database user and (often) database user password.
+1-click installers included with most hosting accounts generally use the same database name, database user and (often) database user password.

 Is Your Table Prefix Non-Standard?